 And, Laurie had come to love Russell Sage College.

 At first, she’d only known it by reputation.
 While she’d been living on the East Coast, during the eighties, she’d heard Sage was a great women’s school.
-Later, in 2015, she would learn about its online MBA and Organization Development graduate programs.
+Later, in 2015, she would learn about its online MBA and Organization Management graduate programs.

 So, many years later, from her home in Vancouver, Washington, Laurie applied through Russell Sage Online, was accepted, and became a student.